 1. Invest in a Personal Shredding Device

-Buying a home office shredder, preferably a “cross-cut” shredder, will help you deal with incoming and unwanted information.
+Buying a home office shredder, preferably a “cross-cut” shredder, will help you handle incoming and unwanted information.
 Destroy all sensitive information like unnecessary bank statements and credit cards, duplicate invoices including account information, medical bills, insurance policies, medical records, child and school-related emails, etc. If you cannot shred your credit card with a shredder, cut it and dispose of it.

 2. Junk Mail